NOUNS

 Mrs Liu was cooking while her children were playing chess.

-They were making a lot of noise when the teacher entered the classroom.
+They were making a lot of noise when the teacher entered the

 I